 If Leyline of Anticipation is in your opening hand, you may begin the game with it on the battlefield.

 You may cast nonland cards as though they had flash.
-(You could cast an instant.)
+(You may cast them at any time you could cast an instant.)

 2 weeks ago

 LynxGoddess Haha yea I had come back to suggest Mari, the Killing Quill too but I saw they're on your list!
 I have been looking for more instant speed protection for Alela and I really like Blessing of Leeches, I'm going to make space for it.

 Here is all the big changes I've made to this list, and an explanation for each.
 Guide edits will come in a little bit!

 - Replaced Burnished Hart with Mistwalker.
 Burnished Hart feels too slow, Mistwalker is a cheap sphinx that makes the deck go fast.
 Mistwalker is a nice addition because it benefits from the full 2 cmc reduction from Unesh.
 1/3 and flying on Mistwalker makes it the best changeling when it comes to combat.